-- (1) Lynx area includes: Lynx Main, Lynx HW, Lynx SW, Lynx 4, and Triple Lynx. - (2) Main area includes: Zone 27, Caribou 1, Caribou 2, Caribou Extension, Bobcat, Mallard, Windfall North, and F-Zones. - (3) The independent qualified person for the 2022 Mineral Reserve Estimate as defined by NI 43-101 guidelines, is Patrick Langlais, P. Eng.
-(OIQ#6021556), of Entech Mining Ltd. The effective date of the estimate is November 25, 2022. - (4) The Windfall Mineral Reserve Estimate follows the May 19, 2014 "CIM Definition Standards For Mineral Resources and Mineral Reserves" and the November 29, 2019 "CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines". - (5) These Mineral Reserves have been diluted based on geotechnical recommendations and have had a mining recovery applied. - (6) Values are rounded to nearest thousand, which may result in apparent discrepancies. - (7) The Mineral Reserve is depleted for all mining to November 3, 2022. - (8) The Mineral Reserve is reported using a 3.5-g/t break-even, a 2.5-g/t stope incremental, and a 1.7-g/t marginal cut-off grade. - (9) All Measured Mineral Resources have been classified as Probable Mineral Reserve. - (10) Stockpile values were provided by Osisko and account for less than 1% of Mineral Reserve ounces. - (11) Estimates use metric units (metres (m), tonnes (t), and g/t).
-Metal contents are presented in troy ounces (metric tonne x grade / 31.103475). - (12) The independent qualified person is not aware of any known environmental, permitting, legal, title-related, taxation, socio-political or marketing issues, or any other relevant issue that could materially affect the Mineral Reserve Estimate.
+- (1) The independent qualified person for the 2022 mineral reserve estimate, prepared in accordance with NI 43-101, is Patrick Langlais, P. Eng.
+(OIQ#6021556), of Entech Mining Ltd. The effective date of the mineral reserve estimate is November 25, 2022. - (2) The Windfall Mineral Reserve Estimate follows the May 19, 2014 "CIM Definition Standards For Mineral Resources and Mineral Reserves" and the November 29, 2019 "CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines".

+- (4) Values are rounded to nearest thousand, which may result in apparent discrepancies. - (5) The mineral reserve estimate is depleted for all mining to November 3, 2022. - (6) The mineral reserve estimate is reported using a 3.5-g/t break-even, a 2.5-g/t stope incremental, and a 1.7-g/t marginal cut-off grade. - (7) All measured mineral resources have been classified as probable mineral reserves. - (8) Stockpile values were provided by Osisko and account for less than 1% of estimated mineral reserve ounces. - (9) Estimates use metric units (metres (m), tonnes (t), and g/t).
+Metal contents are presented in troy ounces (metric tonne x grade / 31.103475). - (10) The independent qualified person is not aware of any known environmental, permitting, legal, title-related, taxation, socio-political or marketing issues, or any other relevant issue that could materially affect the Mineral Reserve Estimate.